maria-jl/DRIVES-rural-urban/README.md

 99 – Unknown/not official USDA Rural-Urban Continuum code

 *classification:*
-In order to collapse these codes into useable categories, we further defined UIC codes in this way:
+In order to collapse these codes into useable categories, we further defined RUCC codes in this way:
 1-3 = "metro"
 4-7 = "micro"
 8-9 = "rural"